AZERTY: Accented letters

 Certain letters are accented frequently enough that they are given their own keys rather than being used in combination with a dead key.
-These are é, à, è, ù and ç.
+These are à ç é è ù.

 Dead keys

 A dead key serves to modify the appearance of the next character to be typed on the keyboard.
-Dead keys are mainly used to generate accents (or diacritics) on vowels.
+Dead keys are mainly used to generate accents (or diacritics) on vowel letters.

 Circumflex

 A circumflex can be generated by first striking the key (located to the right of in most AZERTY layouts), then the vowel requiring the accent (with the exception of y).
 For example, pressing then produces â.

 Diaeresis

 A diaresis can be generated by striking the key (in most AZERTY layouts, it is generated by combining the keys), then the vowel requiring the accent.
 For example, pressing then produces ä.